It’s happening again. It’s the end of another month, and you aren’t sure why you can make any progress on your monthly financial goals.

-You can customize it to fit your pay schedule, your monthly or weekly bills, and spending.
+You can customize it to fit your pay schedule, weekly or monthly bills, and spending.
 The wonderful thing about a budget binder is that it is made to help YOU and YOUR budget.

 It’s also a great way to organize your finances alongside a budget calendar.
-You can collect bills in real-time as they come in, online, or physically through the mail carrier.
+You can collect bills in real-time as they come in instead of losing them in the back of a drawer.

-A budget binder also gives you space to save any receipts you may need in the future as well as space to utilize cash envelopes and develop sinking funds.
-It’s easier to keep all of your financial documents in one place and it saves time too!
+A budgeting binder also gives you space to save any receipts you may need in the future as well as space to utilize cash envelopes and develop sinking funds.
+It helps you keep your financial documents in one place and saves time too!